codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-Case insensitivity means that wether it's "Furry" or "FURRY" the CSS selector will apply so long as the values still match the criteria.
+Case insensitivity means that whether it's "Furry" or "FURRY" the CSS selector will apply so long as the values still match the criteria.

 ## Case Sensitivity with `s` <small title="This is an experimental API that should not be used in production code."><i class="fa fa-flask" aria-hidden="true"></i></small>